 At the Southern California Water Coalition, our main job is educating and advocating to ensure secure and reliable water supplies for the future.
 We do this by providing a unique forum for collaboration and consensus-building among the region’s cities, counties, water agencies, farmers, manufacturers, utilities, labor unions, businesses and more.

 To us, prioritizing a secure water future means supporting what we call an “all-of-the-above” approach for a balanced water portfolio.
-This means advocating for regional and local supply projects and serving as a champion for critical projects like California WaterFix — a project that upgrades and modernizes our primary water delivery system to secure a reliable and affordable water supply for California.
+This means advocating for regional and local supply projects and serving as a champion for critical projects like the proposed Delta Conveyance project— a project that upgrades and modernizes our primary water delivery system to secure a reliable and affordable water supply for California, ensuring economic growth.
 Because the fact remains, without a baseline supply of water, local supply projects like water recycling and groundwater recharge would not be possible.

 Southern California is leading the way in local water supply development and conservation.
 Projects like stormwater capture, water recycling, groundwater cleanup, desalination and conservation and efficiency programs all must work hand-in-hand to make the most out of every drop of water we have available to us.
 Continued investment in these projects in addition to California WaterFix is more important than ever as the region prepares for population growth, ongoing drought and other threats to supplies amidst climate change.

-Living and working in a dry place like Southern California means that it is important for all of us to realize that we must be part of the solution to the state’s water issues.
+Living and working in a dry place like Southern California means we must be part of the solution to the state’s water issues and ensure the state’s economic growth.
 Whether it’s conserving water at home, publicly supporting the momentum behind Governor Newsom’s proposed single-tunnel Delta conveyance solution, voting yes on ballot measures that fund local projects such as stormwater capture, or helping find new solutions and new ways of thinking about water supply and use, we must change how we take water for granted.
 The new normal foreseen by researchers and planners must be matched by a new way of thinking about water supply.
 We owe that to future generations.